 The Form W-4 for use in 2019 is available now.

-Checklist of employer responsibilities and forms to file, calendar for withholding and depositing income, FICA, and FUTA taxes
+Checklist of employer responsibilities and forms to file, calendar for employee withholding and depositing income, employer FICA, and employer FUTA taxes

 - Work eligibility verification (USCIS Form I-9, Employment Eligibility Verification)